SpaceTeddy/CC1101/README.md

 Donation
 ========

-If you are happy with that library and you want to to spend me a beer, please feel free to use the following link. ;)
+If you are happy with the library and you want to spend me a beer, please feel free to use the following link. ;)

 https://www.paypal.me/bringmichzumschotter